marcselman/react-l20n/README.md

 Mozilla's L20n localization framework for React Universal (isomorphic) works in Node (server) and Webpack (client).

-The l20n module dependancy uses default parameter value so using Node v6+ is recommended.
-If you see an error like `SyntaxError: Unexpected token =` try updating to Node v6+.

 ## Getting Started:

 ### Install it from [npm](http://www.npmjs.org):